WillOram/cyber-incident-management/README.md

 5. Integrate with the business-wide strategic response

-6. Define ways of working and build response tempo
+6. Define ways of working and build response tempo (including secure tools for communication and collaboration)

 7. Establish measurable incident objectives